cassiekays/WAF--monitoring/WAF - Azure Monitor Scoping.md

         * Are there health probe in place?
         * Do they need to be at certain availbility?
 This gets more into alerting.

-* On premises workloads monitoring?
+* On-premises workloads monitoring?
 * Azure workloads monitoring?
 * 3rd party cloud monitoring?
-* What capabilities are you looking to add, and/or
+* What monitoring capabilities does the customer want to add?
 * What problems are you looking to solve?
     * Can Azure policy be used to deploy against whats currently in place?